dalibor/octoshark/README.md

 around_filter :select_shard

 def select_shard(&block)
-  Octoshark.with_new_connection(name, config, reusable: false, &block) end
+  CONN_MANAGER.with_new_connection(name, config, reusable: false, &block) end
 ```

-`Octoshark.with_new_connection` method creates a temporary connection that will automatically disconnect.
+`CONN_MANAGER.with_new_connection` method creates a temporary connection that will automatically disconnect.
 If you want to reuse it in subsequent connection switches, set `reusable: true` and it will be added to the connection manager and reused with the next calls.
 Depends on the use-case and what's preferable.
 In test environment usually you would want to set it to `reusable` so that database cleaner can clean data with transaction strategy.

 ## Octoshark.reset_connection_managers!